TTH, NDPH & Other Primary Headaches

 - NDPH: daily and unremitting from onset — the patient can tell you the exact date it started (key diagnostic feature)

-- Hypnic headache: elderly patient + nocturnal headache waking from sleep + no autonomic features → treatment is lithium
+- Hypnic headache: elderly patient + nocturnal headache waking from sleep + no autonomic features → first-line treatment is bedtime caffeine (safer and better tolerated in older adults); lithium is effective but second-line given its narrow therapeutic index in the elderly

 - Primary cough headache: always exclude Chiari I malformation with MRI brain before diagnosing